ADV Trail Riding

 Not included in your cost: Most meals, gasoline, alcohol, travel or medical insurance, gratuities or motorcycle.

-Deposit: A $500 deposit is required to secure your slot on the roster.
-The remaining tuition balance is due no later than 60 days prior to the start of training.
+Deposit: A $500 deposit is required to secure your spot on the roster; off-line payment must be received within two weeks of registration or your spot will be automatically released to someone on the waiting list.
+Any registration made within 60 days of the class start date requires full payment at time of registration.
+Any remaining tuition balance is due 60 days prior to the start of training.
 You may move your entire tuition to another class or tour without penalty if made more than 60 days in advance of the arrival day.